-When you are headed down the road with a trailer in tow, you want to be sure you are keeping any trailer sway under control.
+When you are headed down the road with a trailer in tow, you want to be sure you are keeping any trailer sway under control with proper trailer sway management equipment.
 If you’re experienced with towing a trailer, you have likely encountered some trailer sway in your lifetime.
 It can catch you off-guard and quickly get out of control if you don’t have the proper sway prevention and sway management equipment.
 Whether you are a novice or seasoned expert, understanding trailer sway and how to stop it is crucial before you hit the road.

 What is Trailer Sway?